iterorganization/IMAS-Python/docs/source/intro.rst

       :py:meth:`~imas.db_entry.DBEntry.put_slice` and
       :py:meth:`~imas.db_entry.DBEntry.get_sample` (with IMAS-Core>=5.4).
-    - If you can't have access to it, you can save IDS to disk with the built-in netCDF backend :ref:`Store and load an IDS to disk with netCDF`
+    - If you can't have access to it, you can save IDS to disk with the built-in netCDF backend :ref:`Load and store an IDS to disk with netCDF`

 To store an IDS to disk, we need to indicate the following URI to the
 IMAS-Core: ``imas:<backend>?path=<path_to_folder>`` or using the legacy query keys